will273564/Physical-Computing/README.md

 An analog signal or machine is a machine in which physical mechanics and machinery is used to perform a certain task, (such as an analog clock.)
 Digital signals or machines is the term used to describe how a processor or microcontroller is used to calculate certain information (such as the time in a digital clock.)

 # Fantasy Device
+<dt>Chosen Fantasy Device: Interactive glove</dt>

+<dd>What is it?</dd>
+The interactive glove is a glove that allows the user to interacte with an object, just by looking at it.
+For instance, by just looking at a car you could pick it up simply by making the same gestures with the glove that you would normally make.

+You just have to have a line of sight to be able to interact with the object.
+You don't even have to physically touch it and your bodily strength can be scaled to the required amount necessary to lift the object you are interacting with.